zombie-einstein/bourse/docs/source/pages/numpy_discrete_event_usage.rst

              np.array([0, 0], dtype=np.uint64),
           )

-These agents can be used in simulation by setting the ``use_numpy`` argument, and passing an array of agents implementing :py:class:`bourse.step_sim.agents.base_agent.BaseNumpyAgent`, for example
+These agents can be used in a simulation by setting the ``use_numpy`` argument, and passing an array of agents implementing :py:class:`bourse.step_sim.agents.base_agent.BaseNumpyAgent`, for example